JaylyDev/ScriptAPI/scripts/command-builder/README.md

 ## Description

-A simple to use command creator,
+A simple to use command creator.

 **Parameters:**